 However, homes with other pets – particularly cats or small dogs – may want to use caution when adding a deerhound to the family.

 Both of these breeds can make great family pets; you just need to make sure you select the one with the personality and physical traits that will mesh best with your family and home.

 Are you the owner of either of these two breeds?
-We’d love to hear your thoughts and learn about your experiences.
-Have you enjoyed your pet, or have you struggled to keep him happy?
+We’d love to hear your thoughts between the Irish Wolfhound vs. Scottish Deerhound.
 Do you think you selected the best breed for your family?
 Would you make the same choice again with the benefit of hindsight?

 Let us know all about your experiences in the comments below.